leidymgdev/nodejs-delilah-api-rest/server/README.md

 **Important note:** Tables and associations were created after did this.
 You can see the model database [here](https://github.com/leidymgdev/delilah-api-rest-nodejs/tree/master/server/docs/db_delilah.png).

-Execute the next script to insert data in roles, statuses, paymentMethods and users tables.
+Execute the next script to insert data in roles, statuses, paymentMethods and users tables. _This is known like a seeders._

 ```bash
 npm run seed